douglasgscofield/dispersalDiversity/README.md

 instead.

 `gammaAccum()`
-: Workhorse function for gamma accumulation
+: Workhorse function for &gamma; accumulation

 `gammaAccumStats()`
 : Extracts stats from the result of `gammaAccum()`